Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Mathematical Model

 An FSN II bifurcation occurs at $\bar{h}\approx 0.2656$ where the coordinates of the equilibrium $E^*$ are $(\bar{x}, \bar{y}, \bar{z}) \approx (0.2987, 0.1167, 0.4167)$.
-It is easy to check that system (\ref{nondim3}) satisfies (P1)-(P5) at $(\bar{x}, \bar{y}, \bar{z}, \bar{h})$.
+It can be checked that system (\ref{nondim3}) satisfies (H3)-(H7) at $(\bar{x}, \bar{y}, \bar{z}, \bar{h})$.
 Note that $H_2$ and $TR$ lie in an $O(\zeta)$ neighborhood of $\bar{h}$.
-In a small parameter regime past $TR$, where $E^*$ is a saddle-focus and $E_{xz}$ is locally asymptotically stable, the system exhibits bistability between $E_{xz}$ and $\Gamma$ as shown in figure \ref{timeseries_all} (also see figure \ref{bistable_phasespace}), and thus system (\ref{nondim3}) satisfies conditions (Q1)-(Q5).
-We note that in the bistable regime, the local dynamics of the solutions near $E^*$ are very similar, and thus the invariant manifolds of the equilibrium $E^*$ play central roles in organizing the dynamics.
+In a small parameter regime past $TR$, where $E^*$ is a saddle-focus and $E_{xz}$ is locally asymptotically stable, the system exhibits bistability between $E_{xz}$ and $\Gamma_h$ as shown in figures \ref{timeseries_all} and \ref{bistable_phasespace} (also see figure \ref{initial_transients}).
+For the parameter values chosen in figure \ref{timeseries_all}, the eigenvalues of the linearized system at $E^*$ are $\lambda_{1, 2} \approx - 0.02 +3.99 i$, and $\lambda_3 \approx 0.04$, and thus hypothesis (Q1) is met.
+We note that $\Gamma_h$ has stabilized via a torus bifurcation and thus (Q2) holds.
+Furthermore, as shown in figure \ref{geom_confg} and figure \ref{bistable_phasespace}, the attractors $E_{xz}$ and $\Gamma$ lie on the opposite sides of the stable eigenplane of $E^*$ and it turns out that the lower branch of the unstable manifold of $E^*$ approaches $E_{xz}$ while the upper branch spirals onto the stable manifold of $\Gamma_h$.
+Thus system (\ref{nondim3}) also satisfies hypotheses (Q3)-(Q5).